kimbilaontoast/kimbilaontoast.github.io/_posts/2025-02-23-psychedelic-orange-garfield.md

 Ok let's create out first image.
 Let's start with the name for the awakening factors themselves - bojjhaṅga.

 When I say the word 'bojjhaṅga', the way it sounds, 'bo-jun-gah', reminds me of an African drummer I met at Bondi Beach.
 So I could use an African drummer beating a big drum, one beat for every syllable, chanting the word over and over, 'bo-jun-gah, bo-jun-gah'.
 He might have colourful African tribal clothing.
 I can smell his sweat as he's getting worked up drumming.
 I can imagine his sweat would be salty to taste, and he is slippery to the touch.
+I *feel* all this, and enter into what it would be like to be the drummer, drumming that beat.
 I could remember bojjhaṅga means 'awakening' in English by having his eyes open wide looking straight at me, like he is wide awake.

 That's all a bit weird isn't it?
 Good.
 The mind remembers weird.
+Actaully, we are just using our mind in new ways.
 These images are like little triggers for the mind to remember, we want them to stick.
 Place the drummer at the entrance to your room and see him there, almost like he is drumming you into entering into the room with a rolling drum beat.

 First word done.